 Leaving aside the pure numbers of his races, where he runs more miles in a day than even avid runners might in a week, Lange says his greatest accomplishment in this sport is the sense of maturity and self-knowledge he has gained.

 “It gives me confidence that I can carry in my back pocket through everything,” he said.
 “It allows me to say, ‘What can’t I do?’”

-Surprisingly, Lange took up running only about two years ago in order to lose weight and increase his fitness.
+Surprisingly, Lange took up running only about three years ago in order to lose weight and increase his fitness.
 “I would run three miles and I thought it was the greatest thing, and I slowly built myself up from there,” he said.

-Earlier this year, during his co-op experience with Susquehanna International Group in Bala Cynywd, Lange logged plenty of miles running on the Schuylkill River Trail after work hours.
+He quickly ramped up to longer distances, running his first marathon in November 2016 and then a 50K in January 2017.
+Later that year, during his co-op experience with Susquehanna International Group in Bala Cynywd, Lange logged plenty of miles running on the Schuylkill River Trail after work hours.
 He also made regular trips up to the Delaware Water Gap to practice running through big changes in elevation.

 “I fell in love with it,” he said.
 “I got addicted to the feeling after a big run.”

 While Lange repped both Drexel and his favorite sports team, the Philadelphia Eagles, during his Moab run, he has recently sought a way to connect his passion for running with promoting a larger cause.
 During the Tahoe 200 Endurance Run in September, he wore the logo of Sharing Excess, a nonprofit focused on providing surplus food to homeless populations and currently housed at the Baiada Institute at the Pearlstein Business Learning Center.